sigcsets/sigcse2020/info/studentvolunteers.md

 The conference itself does not provide funding for student volunteers, but you may be able to get some support through your department or through another source at your university.
 You should print your registration acknowledgment to show to potential funding sources.

-{% include submission-questions category="Student Volunteers and Student Activities Wrangler" %}
+{% include submission-questions category="Student Volunteers & Activities" %}